Best practice and advices when building components

 Escape variables when necessary

-<!-- this gets compiled -->
+<!-- This gets compiled by Handlebars during app compilation -->

 <div id="{{id}}">{{foo}}</div>